rohitinu6/Stock-Price-Prediction/README.md

 ## Features

-- Utilizes various classification algorithms for stock price prediction.
+- Utilizes various regression algorithms for stock price prediction.
 - Dataset collected from Yahoo Finance for "The State Bank Of India."

 ## Algorithms Used